stackdio/stackdio/docs/centos_prep.rst

 ==========

 You're now finished with the CentOS-specific requirements for stackd.io.
-You can head back over to the :doc:`quickstart` and continue the installation of stackd.io.
+You can head back over to the :ref:`Quickstart Guide <installing>` and continue the installation of stackd.io.